fabiomarreco/BlogSource/source/_posts/2018-04-16-financial-modelling-in-fsharp-part-1.md

 [Investopedia](https://www.investopedia.com/terms/i/interestrate.asp#ixzz5DFCuY8dw) defines interest rates as:

 >*An interest rate is the amount of interest due per period, as a proportion of the amount lent, deposited or borrowed (called the principal sum).
 The total interest on an amount lent or borrowed depends on the principal sum, the interest rate, the compounding frequency, and the length of time over which it is lent, deposited or borrowed.
-It is defined as the proportion of an amount loaned which a lender charges as interest to the borrower, normally expressed as an annual percentage.
-It is the rate a bank or other lender charges to borrow its money, or the rate a bank pays its savers for keeping money in an account.*
+It is defined as the proportion of an amount loaned which a lender charges as interest to the borrower, normally expressed as an annual percentage.*

 Ok, there are a lot of concepts embedded in there.
 I´ll try to explain them a little, although I will not dive into too much detail because there are plenty of resources online for that.
 Our goal is to model the interest rate for a financial application while learning a little bit of F# as beginners.

-Basically there are 2 ways to accrue interest: *Simple*, and *Compounded*:
+Basically there are 2 ways to accrue interest: *Simple* and *Compounded*:

 $$ Total Interest_{simple} = Principal * (Interest Rate_{simple} * Period  - 1) $$
 $$ Total Interest_{compounded} = Principal * [(1+Interest Rate_{compounded})^{Period} - 1)] $$

-However, the last formula above assumes that the the interest is being compounded at the same basis as the interest rate (usually annual).
+However, the last formula above assumes that the the interest is being compounded at the same basis as the interest rate (usually annually).
 But sometimes, even though the interest rate is being expressed as *annual percentage* (basis), it can be compounded more frequently (say semiannually).
 In that case, the formula goes to:

-$$ T_{comp.} = P * \left [(1+\frac{i_{comp.}}{ N })^{t\over{N}} - 1) \right] $$
+$$ T_{comp.} = P * \left [ \left (1+\frac{i_{comp.}}{ N } \right )^{t\over{N}} - 1 ) \right] $$

 For readability sake, I´ve defined: `T = TotalInterest`, `P = Principal`, `i = Interest rate`, `t = Period` and `N = number of compoundings per basis period (usually annual)`

 When you think about it, when someone says *Interest rate of 10%*, that has little meaning, since there are a lot of assumptions you will have to make to truly use that in a calculation.
 From a software development perspective, using a `double` or `decimal` to represent an interest rate is just as meaningless.

 In fact, it can even induce errors.
-Supose a junior programmer is looking at the code base and finds somewhere a `decimal interest`.
+Suppose a junior programmer is looking at the code base and finds somewhere a `decimal interest`.
 What is that ? is it Total Interest, or Interest rate ?
-If the former, is it simple, our compounded ?
+If the former, is it simple or compounded ?
 Are all the parameters needed to calculate being passed correctly ?
 How is the `Period` being calculated ?

 That is where a [Type Driven Design](https://fsharpforfunandprofit.com/posts/designing-with-types-intro/) approach comes to play (which tbh, is just part of Domain Driven Design usual recommendations).
 We should build expressive types, which make illegal states unrepresentable.